As at: 30/12/2024

 Georgia: A farmer repairing a combine harvester

-In the past two decades, the Georgian government has undertaken major efforts to consolidate democracy and the rule of law, achieve alignment with European legal standards, fight corruption and create a more conducive climate for investment.
+In the past two decades, the Georgian government had undertaken major efforts to consolidate democracy and the rule of law, achieve alignment with European legal standards, fight corruption and create a more conducive climate for investment.
 For a long time, Georgia was thus considered a “reform leader” among the former Soviet republics in the Caucasus.
-However, more recently, the country's development has been slowed down by political dispute between the government and the opposition.
-Important processes have bogged down.
-There is growing concern that the country might become politically unstable.
-Yet the need for reform continues to be great.
+In recent years, however, political disputes between the government and the opposition had slowed the country's development, with important processes becoming bogged down.
+Yet there is still huge need for reform.
 Large sections of the Georgian population continue to suffer under poverty and unemployment.

 Russia's war of aggression against Ukraine has had major impacts on Georgia, too.
 Russia is an important market for Georgian products.
 Moreover, remittances from migrant workers account for a significant proportion of Georgia's gross domestic product.
 The territorial conflict over Abkhazia and South Ossetia continues to be unresolved.
 The two breakaway regions are striving to achieve independence from Georgia, and are being supported by Russia in this endeavour.
 Since the war between Russia and Georgia in 2008 and the beginning of the presence of Russian troops in Abkhazia and South Ossetia, which continues to this day, Georgia and Russia have not had diplomatic relations.

-Georgia seeks to build closer relations with Western nations.
-In 2016, an Association Agreement entered into force between Georgia and the EU, with the aim of bringing the country closer to the EU in political and economic terms.
+Until recently, Georgia was seeking to build closer relations with Western nations.
+In 2016, an Association Agreement entered into force between Georgia and the EU, aimed at bringing the country closer to the EU in political and economic terms.
 In March 2022, Georgia – just like Ukraine and Moldova – applied for EU membership.
-The country would also like to become a member of NATO.
+In December 2023, Georgia was officially accepted as an EU accession candidate.
+The EU has stopped the accession process for the time being, following the adoption of the so-called Transparency Law in May 2024.
+Georgia also wants to achieve NATO membership.
+Like EU accession, that goal is also enshrined in the country’s constitution.
+The majority of the Georgian population, unlike the Georgian government, continues to support these goals.

 German development cooperation with Georgia